Skip to main content

 NCAA

-In this class students apply the writing process to creative fiction writing.
+In this class, students apply the writing process to creative fiction writing.
 Prepare to investigate, evaluate and demonstrate your understanding of key elements of fiction including plot, theme, character development, dialogue, setting, tone, sensory language, and author's purpose.

 Duration